Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Attendance

-Potential buyers / license's must attend information sessions.
+Prospective holders must attend information or training sessions.

 Appears in